reselbob/simple-site/README.md

 # simple-site
-This project is a demonstration of an Express application that publishes static web pages
+This project is a demonstration of an Express application that publishes static web pages.

+The web pages are store in the directory `/public` of the project root.

 ## Installation of dependencies